-If you are concerned that the person you are caring for has any of these conditions, then check with the doctor about whether TED stockings are still appropriate.
+If the person you are caring for has any of these conditions, it is best to check with the doctor about whether TED stockings are still appropriate.

-NOTE: Embolism prevention stockings are primarily designed for those who are lying down.
+NOTE: Anti-embolism stockings are primarily designed for those who are lying down.
 Do not use anti-embolism stockings for people who are very physically active.
 TED compression stockings are not the same as the type of compression stockings used for venous disease or fluid in the legs (edema).

 TED Stocking Do’s and Don’ts